68 Kill: Plot

 Chip is a timid sewer worker who is at the beck and call of his bombshell girlfriend.
 Liza is unhappy with her life as a prostitute and she is repeatedly abusive towards Chip in their relationship, but he is convinced that he is in love with her.
-One day, Liza's landlord and steady client, Ken Mckenzie, shows her a safe that contains $68,000.
+One day, Liza's landlord and steady client, Ken McKenzie, shows her a safe that contains $68,000.
 She convinces Chip to steal the $68,000 with her.
-The two sneak into the Mckenzies' house, armed and masked.
-Chip's apprehension of the mission is increased when he sees Liza kill the Mckenzies, who witnessed the two burglars in the house.
-During their heist, a young woman named Violet sees Chip with the Mckenzies' bodies and flees.
+The two sneak into the McKenzies' house, armed and masked.
+Chip's apprehension of the mission is increased when he sees Liza kill the McKenzies, who witnessed the two burglars in the house.
+During their heist, a young woman named Violet sees Chip with the McKenzies' bodies and flees.
 Liza knocks Violet out cold and plans to sell her to her brother Dwayne, who will presumably torture and kill Violet.

 Disgusted by Liza's plan, Chip knocks out Liza when she goes to get Violet from the trunk of their car.
 He shoots at a bypasser who tries to intervene in the situation; when Dwayne emerges from the building waving a machete, Chip shoots him in the shoulder.
 He then drives away with the money.
 Liza regains consciousness and chases after Chip, getting him to pull over.
 She tells him that she forgives him as long as he stays with her, but then loses consciousness again on the side of the road.
 Chip leaves her there and keeps driving away, until he hears Violet's voice from the trunk and remembers his hostage.
 When he goes to release her, she subdues him and holds him at gunpoint.
 With no other option, he decides to take Violet with him to flee with the money.
 Both are attracted to the other, as they bond over music and jokes in the car.
 On their trip, a police officer pulls them over, but Violet manages to talk their way out of the policeman inspecting the car further.
 Chip is impressed at her quick thinking, and the two further bond.

-They take a stop at a gas station, where the clerk, Monica, sees Chip pull out a $100 bill from the envelope of the stolen money.
+They stop at a gas station, where the clerk, Monica, sees Chip pull out a $100 bill from the envelope of the stolen money.
 She convinces him to give her more money for her to keep quiet, but Violet steps in and refuses for Chip.
-The two spend the night at a nearby hotel, where Violet tearfully explains that she was at the Mckenzies' that night because Mckenzie was forcing her to have sex with him for money.
+The two spend the night at a nearby hotel, where Violet tearfully explains that she was at the McKenzies' that night because McKenzie was forcing her to have sex with him for money.
 The two make love that night, seemingly safe.